 These Regulations were formally approved by Senate in 2021 for immediate implementation for students entering from October 2022 they are binding on staff and students across both Liverpool Hope and Partner Institutions.
+Subsequent amendments have been approved at Senate in March 2024.
 Normally, the only body empowered to authorise a procedure or outcome contrary to the regulations is Research Committee.